NicoloCavalli95horses/KMS-web-testing/content/01 Notes/GEMs (GUI Element Misuse).md

 ## Types of GEMs

 According to the attributes/states "enabled", "visible", and "value", it is possible to classify the GEMs as follows:
 - ==Unauthorized information disclosure==: the GUI manage read access to data by relying on "visibility" attribute.
-For instance, the text content is invisible or hidden, but still present in the GUI
+For instance, the text content is invisible or hidden, but still present in the GUI.
+Two types of GEMs can be distinguished:
+	- the content is hidden all the time except for the admin
+	- the content is hidden after a user with higher privileges has interacted with the GUI
 - ==Unauthorized information modification==: the GUI manage write access to data by relying on "enabled" or "visibility" attributes.
 For instance, an input box is disabled or invisible.
-Furthermore, *transient* and *persistent* categories can be considered depending on the impact of the GEMs.
+Two categories may be considered depending on the impact of the GEMs:
+	- *transient* unauthorized information modification are not permanent and last as long as the user session
+	- *persistent* unauthorized information modification are permanent and saved by the system
 - ==Unauthorized callback execution==: the GUI manage callback/execution access by relying on "visibility" attribute.
 For instance, a disabled button that can execute a function that requires high-privileges

 ## GEMs Mining